markjprice/cs8dotnetcore3/dotnet5.md

 # Support for .NET 5.0
 .NET 5.0 Preview 1 was released on 16th March 2020.
-Preview 1 includes C# 8.0 so there aren't any new language features.
+Preview 1 uses the C# 8.0 compiler so there aren't any new language features.
+Preview 1 also does not include any new features for the base class libraries or app models like ASP.NET Core.
+You can think of .NET 5.0 Preview 1 as being .NET Core 3.1.1 since it only includes a few bug fixes.

 I expect Microsoft to release new previews each month until the final version in November 2020.
 The code examples in most of the chapters in the fourth edition work with .NET 5.0, and of course all of the code examples are 100% compatible with either .NET Core 3.0 or .NET Core 3.1.
 - [Announcing .NET 5 Preview 1](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-1/)
 - [Download .NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/5.0)
 ## Most chapters
-After installing the .NET 5.0 SDK, to upgrade a console application from .NET Core 3.0 to .NET 5.0 simply requires a version number change in your project file.
+After installing the .NET 5.0 SDK, following the step-by-step instructions in the book should work as normal since the project file will automatically reference .NET 5.0 as the target framework.
+To upgrade a console application solution from the GitHub repository from .NET Core 3.1 to .NET 5.0 simply requires a version number change in your project file.
 Change this:
 ```
 <TargetFramework>netcoreapp3.0</TargetFramework>